nsafran1217/cde-website/src/content/blog/005-t2-altix-bootstrap.md

 # Bootstraping T2 SDE Linux on SGI Altix From SLES
 *Published: 10-Jun-2025 - Last Updated: 10-Jun-2025*

-T2 SDE is a linux source based linux distribution and package manager that run on many older OSes.
+T2 SDE is a source based linux distribution and package manager that runs on many different architectures.
 It is one of the last Linux distros that support IA64, and has been ported to some MIPS SGI machines as well.

-In my opinion, T2 is the best option in 2025 for a modern Linux on SGI Altix and other IA64 systems.
+In my opinion, T2 is the best option in 2025 for a modern Linux on SGI Altix.

 ## Overview
-To get T2 on Altix, you can either build the disk on another system, or you can bootstrap from the Atlix.
-I'm going to bootstrap from SLES11 SP3, with Linux Kernel version 3.14.79 and 4.19.325.
+To get T2 on an Altix, you can either build the disk on another system, or you can bootstrap from the Atlix.
+I'm going to bootstrap from SLES11 SP3, with Linux kernel versions 3.14.79 and 4.19.325.
 I'll explain why those 2 versions and the changes needed to get them running later.

 The steps are roughly:

 1. Create T2 root disk tarball from T2 ISO
-1. Use IA64 cross compiler to compile Linux kernel
+2. Use IA64 cross compiler to compile Linux kernel
-1. Boot SLES11 SP3 DVD into rescue mode and setup networking
+3. Boot SLES11 SP3 DVD into rescue mode and setup networking
-1. Format destination disk
+4. Format destination disk
-1. Copy T2 onto disk
+5. Copy T2 onto disk
-1. `chroot` into T2
+6. `chroot` into T2
-1. Configure T2
+7. Configure T2
-1. Configure EFI partition
+8. Configure EFI partition

 ## T2 root disk from ISO